Minnesota Wildflowers

 Flower: Flower shape: 4-petals Cluster type: panicle

-[photo of male flowers] Flowers are in flat to panicled clusters arising from leaf axils.
-Individual flowers are about 1 inch across with 4 elliptic white petal-like sepals that are slightly hairy.
-There are typically separate male and female flowers, on separate plants.
-In the center of male flowers are numerous spreading stamens, white with pale yellow tips.
-Female flowers have numerous greenish pistils in the center, each with a curly style.
+[photo of male flowers] Branching flattish to somewhat pyramidal clusters of up to 30 stalked flowers arising from leaf axils.
+Flowers are about 1 inch across with 4 elliptic, white, petal-like sepals that are slightly hairy on the upper surface and more densely so on the lower.
+There are separate male and female flowers, on separate plants.
+In the center of male flowers are numerous spreading stamens, white with creamy tips.
+Female flowers have numerous greenish pistils in the center, each with a curled style, and may be surrounded by a few sterile stamens.

-[photo of fruit] Fruit is a cluster of small seeds, each with a “tail” about 2 inches long.
-The seeds ripen from green to rusty brown and the tails become very feathery (see also more photos below).
+[photo of developing fruit] The female flowers become a head of finely hairy seed, the remains of the style persisting and elongating, becoming a “tail” about 2 inches long.
+The seeds ripen from green to rusty brown and the tails become gray and very feathery (see also more photos below), the wind eventually carrying the seed away.

 Notes:

 While Clematis species are very popular in the nursery trade, this one is conspicuously absent, much due to its incredible vigor and small flower size.
 It should not be so easily overlooked.
-Most people think of trellises as a 2'x6" meshed frame purchased at Menards or other.
+Most people think of trellises as a 2'x6" meshed frame purchased at Menards or other garden center.
 I have strung wires from the base of older trees and strung them to the lower branches and let the vine go where it will.
-The effect can be stunning—a large verticle column of foliage and effervescent white blooms with very interesting seedheads into winter.
-This provides untypical verticle structure and a excellent habitat for insects and birds in your garden.
+The effect can be stunning—a large vertical column of foliage and effervescent white blooms with very interesting seedheads into winter.
+This provides untypical vertical structure and a excellent habitat for insects and birds in your garden.
 Also unlike many non-native Clematis species this is widely adaptable to most garden soils and suffers few nutrient issues as is common in the hybrids.
+Virgin's Bower is a much more robust vine than its cousin, Purple Clematis (Clematis occidentalis), which has somewhat smaller leaflets that are often unlobed, and flowers that are single, not clustered, with large, violet sepals.

 • Prairie Restorations - Bringing people together with the land